Crosspointe C

 No analysis available

-The listings repeatedly mention a pool and a heated pool but do not specify the pool is saltwater.
-I searched for 'salt', 'saltwater', and 'salt pool' and found no references.
+The remarks mention a pool, jacuzzi/whirlpool, and a heated swimming pool, but do not describe the pool as saltwater.
+I searched specifically for 'saltwater pool' and related wording and found nothing.

 No analysis available

-I searched the remarks for phrases like 'laundry on every floor', 'floor-by-floor laundry', or 'laundry room on each floor' and found no references.
-The listings describe many amenities but do not mention shared laundry facilities at all.
+I searched the remarks for wording like 'laundry on every floor,' 'laundry room on each floor,' and similar phrases.
+The listings do not mention any community laundry layout, so there is no evidence to support this feature.

-All 8 current MLS listings include parking features and every public remark references parking stalls (phrases like "two parking stalls", "one covered parking stall", "two covered parking spaces").
-Evidence is consistent across multiple agents and listings, so the building clearly offers parking.
+All 9 current MLS listings include parking in their ParkingFeatures and none list 'NONE'.
+Public remarks across multiple agents reference parking stalls in nearly every listing (examples: "two parking stalls", "two covered parking stalls", "one covered parking stall").
+Evidence is consistent and strong that the building offers parking.

-At least 5 of 8 MLS entries indicate covered/garage parking and several remarks explicitly note covered stalls (quotes: "one covered parking stall", "2 covered parking spaces").
-Multiple listings confirm covered parking near units.
+At least six of nine MLS entries list covered/garage parking and multiple public remarks explicitly mention covered stalls (examples: "one covered parking stall", "2 covered parking spaces", "TWO COVERED PARKING STALLS NEAR THE UNIT").
+Combined MLS checkbox and remark evidence is strong that covered parking is available.

 No analysis available